tezos-checker/checker/docs/testing.md

 **Date: 2021-03-12**

-The purpose of this document is to outline the current sets of testing approaches which have been used in the project.
+The purpose of this document is to outline the current testing approaches which have been used in the project.
 As of the writing of this document, testing is non-exhaustive but does cover a sizeable portion of the codebase.